ithirzty/bah-graphics/README.md

 - `.spacing: int` spacing between elements in pixels.
 - `.dynamicSize: bool = true` the other axis (not the one on which children are spread) grows dynamicaly by default as it is set to true.
 If set to false, you will have to set manualy its size.

+#### uiVerticalGridArray / uiHorizontalGridArray
+A container lays all of its children on a grid and grows dynamically in its main axis.

+Fields:
+- `.spacing: int` spacing between elements in pixels.

+#### uiVerticalSeparator / uiHorizontalSeparator
+An element that takes two containers as children and separate them on its main axis with a draggable handle.

+Fields:
+- `.backdrop: function(uiVerticalSeparator*, ui*)` same as uiBox's callback, called before draw call.
+- `.separation: int` to set a default separation offset.
+- `.maxSep: int` the maximum separation offset after which the separator cannot be dragged anymore.
+- `.minSep: int` the minimum separation offset after which the separator cannot be dragged anymore.

+Globals:
+UI_SEPARATOR_COLOR = rgbColor{100, 100, 100}

 ## Examples
 You can find examples in the [example directory](/examples/).

 ## Notes

-Internally, this library uses xcb, fontconfig, freetype2 and lib math to work.
+Internally, this library uses xcb, fontconfig, freetype2, libpng and libmath to work.
 These are pretty standard dependencies that should by available in any graphical environement.